 Boise Cascade is a large, vertically-integrated wood products manufacturer and building materials distributor with widespread operations throughout the United States (U.S.) and one manufacturing facility in Canada.
 We completed an initial public offering of our common stock on February 11, 2013.
 We have two reportable segments: (i) Wood Products, which primarily manufactures engineered wood products (EWP) and plywood; and (ii) Building Materials Distribution (BMD), which is a wholesale distributor of building materials.
-For more information, see Note 3, Revenues, and Note 17, Segment Information, of the Notes to Consolidated Financial Statements in "Item 8.
+For more information, see Note 3, Revenues, and Note 16, Segment Information, of the Notes to Consolidated Financial Statements in "Item 8.
 Financial Statements and Supplementary Data" and "Item 1.
 Business" of this Form 10-K. Our products are used in the construction of new residential housing, including single-family, multi-family, and manufactured homes, the repair-and-remodeling of existing housing, the construction of light industrial and commercial buildings, and industrial applications.
-We have a broad base of customers, which includes a diverse mix of retail lumberyards, home improvement centers, leading wholesalers, specialty distributors, and industrial converters.
-Our Wood Products and BMD segments are vertically-integrated from wood fiber procurement through distribution.
-During 2020, approximately 61% of our Wood Products segment sales, or approximately 80% and 24% of our Wood Product segment's EWP and plywood sales volumes, respectively, were to our BMD segment.
+We have a broad base of customers, which includes a diverse mix of dealers, home improvement centers, leading wholesalers, specialty distributors, and industrial converters.
+Our Wood Products segment sales, or approximately 78% and 28% of our Wood Product segment's EWP and plywood sales volumes, respectively, were to our BMD segment.